Interstitial Cystitis (cont.)

 What is interstitial cystitis (IC)/painful bladder syndrome (PBS)?

-Interstitial cystitis (IC) is a term that has been used to refer to a clinical syndrome characterized by chronic urinary urgency (feeling the need to urinate immediately) and frequency (frequent urination), usually with suprapubic discomfort or pressure and usually relieved by urinating.
+Interstitial cystitis (IC) is a term that has been used to refer to a clinical constellation of symptoms characterized by chronic urinary urgency (feeling the need to urinate immediately) and frequency (frequent urination), usually with suprapubic discomfort or pressure that usually is relieved by urinating.
 The symptoms of this condition vary among individuals and may even vary with time in the same individual.
 The term cystitis refers to any inflammation of the bladder.
 In contrast to bacterial cystitis that results from an infection in the bladder, a type of urinary tract infection (UTI), no infectious organism has been identified in people with interstitial cystitis.
 In 2006, the European Society for the Study of IC/BPS suggested the use of the term bladder pain syndrome (BPS) for these patients.